 block D, 4th floor, room D 413

-Professor František Duchoň - deputy of institute
+Professor František Duchoň - director

 Professor Peter Hubinský - head of department, institute representative in Academic Senate FEI STU

 Professor Jarmila Pavlovičová

 Professor František Duchoň